 Here are some Valentine’s Day statistics.

-The sheer number of flowers shipped each year for Valentine’s Day— plus the fact that they need to be kept in cool temperatures— provides a logistics challenge.
+The sheer number of flowers shipped each year for Valentine’s Day— plus the fact that they need to be kept in cool temperatures— provides a retail logistics challenge.
 In order to ensure that blooms get to their recipients on time and looking beautiful, prepare your supply chain ahead of time.

 Products that need refrigeration or freezing, like flowers, require extra attention.
 Learn more about temperature-controlled shipping processes.